pecknigel/open-fruit-machine/README.md

 ----

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3.
+The original scaffolding for this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3 - 09/09/2024 14:06 CST.